SaraBenita/Linux-assignments/EX3/ReadMe.md

 - Ensure Docker is installed and running on your system.
 - The application is designed for Linux environments.
 - Handle edge cases such as invalid inputs or API failures during data fetching.

+A readme file is attached to the directory, providing detailed instructions on how to run the assignment.